Black women in American politics: United States Senate

-Black women in the United States Senate are underrepresented twofold: the United States Senate has had ten Black elected or appointed office holders and only two Black female senators.
+Kamala Harris was the first African-American U.S. senator to be elected vice president of the United States.
+Black women in the United States Senate are underrepresented twofold: the United States Senate has had fourteen Black elected or appointed office holders and only five Black female senators.
+For a complete list of office holders, see List of African-American United States senators.
 Despite this, Black women are increasingly running and being elected or appointed to offices.

 In 1993, Carol Moseley Braun became the first Black woman to be elected to the United States Senate, and the only female senator from Illinois.
 Braun served from 1993 to 1999, only one term.
 Braun's shock at Democratic incumbent senator Alan Dixon's vote to confirm Clarence Thomas after his 1991 sexual harassment scandal motivated her successful primary campaign against Dixon.
 Shortly after being elected, Braun took a one-woman stand against the United Daughters of the Confederacy's renewal of patent for the Confederate flag as their insignia.
 Though Braun considered it a non-issue, she was still puzzled: "Who would have expected a design patent for the Confederate flag?"
 Incredibly, Braun was able to sway the Senate vote against renewal of the patent.
 The United Daughters of the Confederacy no longer uses the confederate flag as their insignia.